international design awards

 Fairlawn Elementary School (1985-1992)

-Liz leapt into entrepreneurship in 2004, when she founded Immix Studio, her corporate graphic design company, where she would work with some of the area’s favorite institutions, like Swensons, Don Drumm Studios & Gallery, Acme Fresh Market, The Ohio State University and the Cleveland Clinic.
+Liz leapt into entrepreneurship in 2004, when she founded Immix Studio, her corporate marketing company, where she would work with some of the area’s favorite institutions, like Swensons, Don Drumm Studios & Gallery, Acme Fresh Market, The Ohio State University and the Cleveland Clinic.
 That same year she also co-founded Rubber City Clothing.

 In 2009, Liz developed Lovely Somethings, which began as the wedding invitation branch of the studio.
 By 2014, her love for all things paper lead to the brand’s award winning brick-and-mortar storefront, located in Bath, Ohio.
 After celebrating 5 years of success and stunning paper, Liz shuttered the Lovely Somethings storefront at the end of 2019.
-The closing of the shop and the onset of the pandemic brought on many pivots: she retired from weddings; began Troop Lovely Somethings curated subscriptions; and at the end of 2020, after 16 years, Liz closed the Immix chapter.
+The closing of the shop and the onset of the pandemic brought on many pivots: she retired from weddings; began Troop Lovely Somethings curated subscriptions; and at the end of 2020, after 17 years, Liz closed the Immix chapter.

 Starting fresh in 2021, Liz Scott Design(s) was launched and encompasses all the values and creativity that have made Liz’s previous businesses so impactful in her community.
 Through intentional designs and purposeful messaging, LSD is committed to maintaining authenticity when it comes to branding and business strategy.
 As someone who has created and refined many brands, Liz knows the most important part of being successful is creating something that effortlessly represents you.